lucapette/web/main/content/writing/the-appeal-of-static-typing.md

 ### If it compiles, it probably works

-This also comes up a lot and I remember being very sceptical of hearing this when I was working only with dynamically typed languages.
+This also comes up a lot, and I remember being very sceptical of hearing this when I was working only with dynamically typed languages.
 I was... wrong.

 This, too, is true.
 The _probably_ part is important because it's not a 100% hit of